 - Woodhall Spa Cottage Museum – a must for visitors!
 There’s a Tourist info section with useful information, maps and leaflets about Woodhall Spa, but the rest of the museum has recently been updated and now has an up-to-date exhibition illustrating the rich history of the town through photographs and memorabilia.

 - Museum of Lincolnshire Life – celebrates the culture of Lincolnshire and its people from 1750 to the present day.
 Exhibits illustrate commercial, domestic, agricultural, industrial and community life.
-Also home to an authentic World War One tank named “Flirt”, as well as galleries of the Royal Lincolnshire Regiment.
+Also home to an authentic World War One tank named “Daphne”, as well as galleries of the Royal Lincolnshire Regiment.